 FIU HONORS COLLEGE

-This project will offer students a uniquely structured exploration of South Beach Miami.
-SoBe as Text is an interdisciplinary investigation of the people, art, architecture, culture and surrounding area of the heart of Miami.
+This project will offer students a uniquely structured exploration of Downtown Miami.
+Miami as Text is an interdisciplinary investigation of the people, art, architecture, culture and surrounding area of the heart of Miami.
 While providing certain required guidelines, the project is structured in an open manner that enables student participants to emphasize their respective disciplinary interests.
 It is the students’ mission to investigate, discover and document Miami.

-Students will form 5 groups of 6 students.
-Each group will be assigned one SoBe location.
+Students will form 4 groups of 4 students.
+Each group will be assigned one downtown location.
 During the course of one day, the student group must explore the people, culture and location of their respective location/institution.

 The Honors College is interdisciplinary in nature and welcomes new approaches to course projects.
 The form of the investigations and reflections in Wynwood can and should be varied: writing (both fiction and non-fiction, prose and poetry), photography, video, and visual art.
 Students should gather information and impressions in the manner they wish.
 The nature of these can also be varied, as each student forms a unique perspective.
 The final product, however, must be submitted digitally.
 The work of each group must have the ability to merge with the others into one final class presentation.

 If making a film, existing images may be appropriated, but they must be altered in some manner.
 For example, the work must be heavily edited heavily or distorted it in some manner.
 Actors, editors and/or other film crew may be recruited, under the condition that the student retain the role of director.
 The film must be the student’s ideas and he/she must oversee every aspect of it, but responsibilities must be delegated.

 Films and slideshows must be uploaded onto the internet, on Facebook or Youtube (free).
 Please make sure to test your upload prior to attending class.